Fine Lines Treatment

 Australia has a high UV index.
 Even incidental sun during commutes or coffee runs adds up.
 A community randomised trial from Queensland showed that daily broad-spectrum sunscreen use slowed clinically measured photoageing over 4.5 years, compared with a discretionary approach [10].

 How changes show can vary by skin tone.
-Lighter Fitzpatrick types often show earlier fine lines, redness and mottled pigment.
+Lighter Fitzpatrick types often show earlier fine lines, redness, mottled pigment and age spots, a common sign of sun damage.
 Deeper tones are not protected from photoageing, but the visible signs may skew toward uneven tone and persistent dark patches, especially in high-UV settings [18].

 Ingredients that actually make a difference

 Prescription retinoids (for example tretinoin).
 Support collagen, normalise turnover, soften fine lines and even mottled pigment.
+Retin A is a well-known retinoid used for its anti-ageing benefits, helping to reduce wrinkles and improve skin texture.
+Retinoids are considered the 'gold standard' for reducing fine lines by boosting collagen production.
 Start low and titrate steadily with medical guidance [12].

 Vitamin C. Adds antioxidant support, brightens tone and complements sunscreen by neutralising UV-induced free radicals.
-Clinical work shows improvements in photodamage with appropriate concentrations, often over months [14] [15].
+Vitamin C is an antioxidant that protects skin from environmental damage and supports collagen synthesis.
+Clinical work shows improvements in photodamage with appropriate concentrations, often over months [14][15].
+Serums and creams with vitamin C are popular choices for targeting signs of ageing and supporting overall skin care.

 Pigment modulators when needed.
 In select cases, time-limited use of agents such as hydroquinone or tranexamic acid can help stubborn sun spots or melasma-like patches, always paired with strict sunscreen and maintenance retinoids for durable results.